imjiwonim/imjiwonim/README.md

-- 👋 Hi, I’m @imjiwonim
+- 👋 Hi, @imjiwonim
 - 👀 I’m interested in fashion, code
 - 🌱 I’m currently learning python, sql
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on unique and fun brands or designers
 - 📫 How to reach me ...

 <!---